What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 How does cryptocurrency work?

 One of the big mantras in the cryptocurrency investing space is “do your own research.”
 It makes a lot of sense to read up on and understand how different cryptocurrencies work before starting to invest in them.
-Here are a few key points about how cryptocurrency works (the following explanation is a high-level overview of blockchains that operate using proof-of-work, which is explained in greater depth below).
+Here are a few key points about how cryptocurrency works.

-- A cryptocurrency wallet is a key building block for cryptocurrency-based financial transactions.
+- A cryptocurrency wallet is an important building block for cryptocurrency-based financial transactions.

 - Your wallet is a public wallet in that other people are able to use blockchain analysis tools to see what the wallet balance is and other transaction details.
 When you transfer balances, funds are transferred from one public wallet to another, all accounted for on a publicly auditable blockchain.